emmanuel-io/emmanuel-io/README.md

-- 👋 Hi, I’m @emmanuel-amadio
+- 👋 Hi, I’m @emmanuel-io
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
-emmanuel-amadio/emmanuel-amadio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+emmanuel-io/emmanuel-io is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->